Duplicate Suppression vs Duplicate Reduction: What’s Best for Local SEO?

 When customers encounter these types of issues it diminishes their trust in the businesses to the point that they look for a new business or even abandon their search all together.

-One of the biggest issues that has plagued the local search industry and has been detrimental to businesses’ local presence has been duplicate listings.
+One of the biggest issues that have plagued the local search industry and have been detrimental to businesses’ local presence has been duplicate listings.

 A duplicate listing is any time that a business has more than one listing on a given platform, be it a data aggregator, local search directory or search engine.
 A single business should only have one unique listing for each of its locations on GMB, Facebook Places, Yelp, TripAdvisor etc.

 Where Do Duplicates Come From?